-The current Studio, ‘Interdisciplinary practices of the early ’80s, UAE‘, is part of a series titled Annotations, which takes an experimental approach to presenting research and work-in-progress, and is indicative of the direction of the Research Library at the forthcoming Jameel Arts Centre.
-The Studio (November 1-December 21) focusses on the dynamic period of the early 1980s in the UAE and, in particular, on the collaborative, multidisciplinary stance taken by artists, poets, playwrights, theatre directors and writers at that time.
-The public art programme features talks and poetry nights: please see Events for further details.
+The Research Studio, ‘Interdisciplinary practices of the early ’80s, UAE‘, was part of a series titled Annotations, which took an experimental approach to presenting research and work-in-progress, and is indicative of the direction of the Research Library at the forthcoming Jameel Arts Centre.
+The Studio (November 1-December 21) focussed on the dynamic period of the early 1980s in the UAE and, in particular, on the collaborative, multidisciplinary stance taken by artists, poets, playwrights, theatre directors and writers at that time.
+The public art programme featured talks and poetry nights.

 Previous programming at Project Space Art Jameel is indicative of the diversity of the organisation’s activities.
 The summer of 2017 featured a six-week experimental studio for members and alumni of Campus Art Dubai (CAD), an educational platform for artists and creatives, and part of a curatorial partnership with Art Dubai.
 The project concluded with Open Studios (August 26-September 6).
 Click here for more information and here for current CAD and other educational programmes open for community participation.